Representation Learning with Latent Variable Models

 However, the undirected LVMs (i.e. energy-based latent variable models) are not trained by maximizing the ELBO, thus the above theory is not capable of analyzing its representational property.
 And it is interesting to study on the following questions:

-3. High mutual information between xx and zz does not necessarily lead to a good representation, can we establish similar rate-distortion theory in the context of undirected LVMs as in (Alemi et al., 2018) (Tschannen et al., 2018)?
+- High mutual information between and does not necessarily lead to a good representation, can we establish similar rate-distortion theory in the context of undirected LVMs as in (Alemi et al., 2018) (Tschannen et al., 2018)?